Nil-Brauer categorifies the split iquantum group of rank one: Introduction

 \begin{alphatheorem} For $n \geq 0$, there is a short exact sequence of graded $\cNB_t$-modules

-(In the first term, $q$ denotes the downward grading shift functor, and this term should be interpreted as 0 in case $n=0$.) \end{alphatheorem}
+In the first term, $q$ denotes the upward grading shift functor, and this term should be interpreted as 0 in case $n=0$. \end{alphatheorem}

 An interesting feature of \cref{introthm:ses} is the presence of the infinite direct sum in the first term of the short exact sequence---the finitely generated $\cNB_t$-modules $B \Delta(n)\:(n > 0)$ are {\em not} Noetherian.
-This corresponds to the fact that the PBW basis $\Delta_n\:(n \geq 0)$ is a basis for $\Uinone$ over $\Q(q)$, but not for $\UAi$ over $\Z[q,q^{-1}]$. \cref{introthm:ses} is proved in \cref{burger} in the main body of the text.
-There is also a parallel result for proper standard modules, which categorify the {\em dual PBW basis} $\bar\Delta_n\:(n\geq 0)$; see \cref{burger2}.
+This corresponds to the fact that the PBW basis $\delta_n\:(n \geq 0)$ is a basis for $\Uinone$ over $\Q(q)$, but not for $\UAi$ over $\Z[q,q^{-1}]$. \cref{introthm:ses} is proved in \cref{burger} in the main body of the text.
+There is also a parallel result for proper standard modules; see \cref{burger2}.

-For closed formulae for the transition matrices between the bases $P_m\:(m \geq 0)$ and $\Delta_n\:(n\geq 0)$, see \cref{cornucopia}.
+For closed formulae for the transition matrices between the bases $b^{(m)}\:(m \geq 0)$ and $\delta_n\:(n\geq 0)$, see \cref{cornucopia}.
 Translating to representation theory and using BGG reciprocity, we obtain the following explicit formula for graded decomposition numbers:

 \begin{alphatheorem} The irreducible subquotients of the proper standard module $\bar\Delta(n)\:(n \geq 0)$ are isomorphic (up to grading shifts) to $L(n+2m)$ for $m \geq 0$ with

 \end{alphatheorem}